Robinpig/Note/docs/CS/MQ/Kafka/Kafka.md

 ### Network Layer

-The network layer is a fairly straight-forward [NIO](/docs/CS/Java/JDK/IO/NIO.md) server, and will not be described in great detail.
+The network layer is a fairly straight-forward [NIO](/docs/CS/Java/JDK/IO/NIO.md) server.
 The sendfile implementation is done by giving the MessageSet interface a writeTo method.
 This allows the file-backed message set to use the more efficient transferTo implementation instead of an in-process buffered write.
 The threading model is a single acceptor thread and N processor threads which handle a fixed number of connections each.